College of Liberal Arts & Sciences

 The department has a housing webpage, please let us know if you have any questions or concerns.
 If you are looking for a roommate please let us know and we can update this web page!

-If you are a supported international student you must arrive to register for english evaluations on Monday, August 8.
-All US citizens that are supported need to be here on August 17.
+All US citizens that are financially supported (TA, RA) need to be here on August 16.

 All students will register for classes the week before classes start.
 International students must complete the required Orientation Program before they can register for classes. https://international.uiowa.edu/isss/new

 MYUI, and its website will serve as a hub for students to access several of the UI systems and tools they use most.

 All NEW UI students must meet with their advisor prior to registration.
 There is no worry about getting into any of the classes we teach.

 - IF you are an Actuarial Science MS or PhD student you will need to meet with Professor Shyamalkumar.
 Email him at email@example.com to dicuss what classes to take.